devjow/gts-spec/README.md

 - Changing property types incompatibly
 - Tightening constraints on existing fields
 - Removing enum values
+- Adding new enum values (prohibited to catch problems with if/else/switch and version downcast, instead define enums as gts intances of a base enum type)
+- Relaxing constraints (e.g., v1.0 has field with max length 128, in v1.1 length changed to 256, v1.1 -> v1.0 cast would need to cut off some data)

 **Chain Compatibility:**
 - In a chain `gts.A~B~C`, type `B` MUST be compatible with `A`, and type `C` MUST be compatible with `B`